Businesses and the Employer Mandate

 If you offer a health insurance plan that existed on March 23, 2010, your plan may be eligible for grandfathered status.
 That means your health plan would have to comply with some but not all provisions of the Health Care Law.
-Your plan could lose that status, however, if you make significant changes to the plan, such as the benefits it includes or the amounts employees pay in cost-sharing fees (deductibles, premiums and copayments).
+Your plan could lose that status if you make significant changes to things like the benefits it includes or the amounts employees pay in cost-sharing fees (deductibles, premiums and copayments).

 With respect to current workers, employers were required to provide the notice by October 1, 2013.
 The notice should have been provided automatically, free of charge, and written in language that the average employee could understand.
 Beginning no later than October 1, 2013, employers should have provided the Marketplace notice to each new employee at the time of hiring.

 For 2014, the government will consider a notice as having been delivered in a timely manner if it is provided within 14 days of an employee’s start date.

 - Provide a description of the services the Marketplace offers